alan-turing-institute/ReproducibleResearchResources/call-for-champions.md

 ## How do I apply?

-Applications should be sent to [Kirstie Whitaker](mailto:kwhitaker@turing.ac.uk) by **Friday 23rd February**.
-These should
-include:
-- A short explanation of why you would like to be a Reproducible Research Champion (no more than half a page).
-- A link to or copy of the paper you would like to make reproducible.
-- A link to or copy of the data supporting the paper.
-This should include a short description of how you used the data and any restrictions there may be on making the data publicly available to all.
-There is no need to make any effort to tidy up or improve the data, as we expect to do this work as part of the programme.
-- A link to or copy of the code supporting your paper.
-This should include a short description of how you used the code in generating the paper and any restrictions there may be on making the code publicly available to all.
-There is no need to make any effort to tidy up or improve the code, as we expect to do this work as part of the programme.
+Applications should be submitted via the short [online application form](https://goo.gl/forms/9znG3PFyBjuNNhM22) by **Friday 23rd February**.
+The form should only take a few minutes to complete.
+It asks for a few paragraphs about why you want to be a Reproducible Tesearch Champion and for you to upload or link to your paper plus the supporting data and code.
+There is no need to make any effort to improve or tidy up your data or code, as we expect to do this as part of the programme.

 We strongly suggest getting in touch with the team to have an informal discussion about your publication, methods, data and code before you make your application.
-You can do this via the
-[#reproducible-research Slack channel](https://alan-turing-institute.slack.com/messages/C6XEYUQPR) or by emailing [Kirstie Whitaker](mailto:kwhitaker@turing.ac.uk) or [Martin O'Reilly](mailto:moreilly@turing.ac.uk).
+You can do this via the [#reproducible-research Slack channel](https://alan-turing-institute.slack.com/messages/C6XEYUQPR) or by emailing [Kirstie Whitaker](mailto:kwhitaker@turing.ac.uk) or [Martin O'Reilly](mailto:moreilly@turing.ac.uk).